 - Termination and severance agreements

 These rules and regulations vary from country to country, and are challenging for many nonprofit organizations to handle alone, especially those on limited budgets.
-One of the most effective methods to manage compliance during global expansion is with International PEO.
-An International PEO partner takes care of all the compliance requirements listed above, and supports onboarding your workforce, and ongoing employee support when questions arise.
+One of the most effective methods to manage compliance during global expansion is with an Employer of Record partner.
+This partner takes care of all the compliance requirements listed above, and supports onboarding your workforce, and ongoing employee support when questions arise.

 The Right Global Expansion Partner Helps Nonprofits Tackle Unique Challenges Overseas